Digital-Preservation-Finland/upload-rest-api/docs/endusers/endusers.rst

 Here, flags :code:`-X` and :code:`-T` define request method and the actual data sent respectively.
 Without any flags provided, :code:`curl` sends a GET request by default.
-The aforementioned commands should return, file_path, md5 checksum and status.
+The aforementioned commands should return file_path, md5 checksum and status.
 Checksums of the sent files should always be checked to make sure the files were not corrupted during the transfer.
 Checksums returned by the server should always match the local checksums, which can be calculated with